Benedictteo05/OSA_notes/Operating Systems & Administration/Operating System Organization.md

 	- Those that provides convenience for user/programmer
 	- Those that ensure efficient operations of the system

-**Services that provides convenience to user/programmer:**
+**Services that provides convenience to user/programmer EPICFU:**
--User interface
+- User interface
 	- Batch interface, CLI, GUI
 - Program execution
 	- Able to load, run and terminate a program